tyiannak/pyAudioAnalysis/README.md

 In addition, command-line support is provided for all functionalities.
 E.g. the following command extracts the spectrogram of an audio signal stored in a WAV file: `python audioAnalysis.py fileSpectrogram -i data/doremi.wav`

 ## Further reading
-Apart from the current README file and [the wiki](https://github.com/tyiannak/pyAudioAnalysis/wiki), a more general and theoretic description of the adopted methods (along with several experiments on particular use-cases) is presented [in this publication](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0144610).
-Please use the following citation when citing pyAudioAnalysis in your research work:
+Apart from the current README and [the wiki](https://github.com/tyiannak/pyAudioAnalysis/wiki), a more general and theoretic description of the adopted methods (along with several experiments on particular use-cases) is presented [in this publication](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0144610). *Please use the following citation when citing pyAudioAnalysis in your research work*:
 ```
 @article{giannakopoulos2015pyaudioanalysis,
   title={pyAudioAnalysis: An Open-Source Python Library for Audio Signal Analysis},